Jump to content

 I got to thinking .
 1080p was good at 24inches.
 A while back I picked-up a Dell 27-inch GSync 1080p Gaming-Monitor for $100.
 I tried to use it, but the resolution was too low ... even for casual Windows Desktop use.
 I ended-up gifting it to my grand-nephew (with my old gaming-pc with GTX-1660).
 That's still a viable-combo and he loves it (he's 11).
 So, anyway ...
 1080p at 32inches is just not that good of a dot-density ... and we are so close (and at weird angle).

 But the cabinet it a good size and I fear I would never have gotten into all this without the ALP to spur me along (I'd still be rotating my desktop monitor and playing at my desk).
 That $5000 for a pre-built VirtuaPin is a tough sell.
-The BuyStuffArcades controller for the AtGames BackGlass LCD did work (and I'm still using it).
+For the other pre-installed LCD, the BuyStuffArcades controller for the AtGames BackGlass 15-in LCD did work (and I'm still using it).

 Yeah, the OTG was a cool idea, but they way it was implemented ... it just introduced too much latency and extra processing for something like pinball.
 Also, the ALP end-up being a bit toyish.
 My exciters broke, I've had button/switches fail, and my on-board AtGames (nudge) accelerometer never worked properly.
 I've always been a fan of FarSight Studios though.
 Mine was only $400 at Sams-Club.